Ann Arbor Area Transportation Authority (TheRide)

 Direct reports include department heads of Finance, Procurement, and Information Technology.

 - Lead and manage the agency’s overall financial affairs to ensure resources are effectively used to advance the agency’s overall direction, and the agency remains financially sustainable.
 Areas of oversight include but are not limited to financial planning and analysis, policy development, budgeting, accounting, monitoring and reporting, internal controls, grants, investments, cash management, payroll and capital project financing.

 - Lead and manage development of operating and capital budgets.

-- Establish and document processes, practices, procedures, and systems.
+- Establish processes, practices, procedures, and systems.

 - Maximize funding/financing opportunities to advance the agency’s overall direction.

 - Proactively researches, evaluates and incorporates sound and innovative financial and administrative practices to improve agency performance.